Climate Change in the ACT

 Scientists love information!
 Accurate, carefully measured information helps scientists learn new things about the world.

 You can be a scientist too!
-Set up a thermometer at school or at home (the thermometer must be outside) to measure the temperature.
+Set up a thermometer in an outdoor area at school or at home to measure the temperature.

 Scientists do measurements of the weather like this, too.
 But they do it over many, many years, not months.
 Many years of weather data tell scientists what is happening with the climate